Becoming a Nurse Practitioner vs. a Doctor: What Are the Differences?

 Education Costs and Debt

 A major factor to consider when deciding between the two pathways is the cost of the programs and student loan debt.
-While NPs traditionally make less than doctors, the amount of debt owed by doctors is significantly higher.
+While NPs might make less than doctors, the amount of debt owed by doctors is often higher.

-According to the American Association of Colleges of Nursing, the median amount of debt for NPs ranges from $40,000-$55,000.
+According to the American Association of Colleges of Nursing, the median amount of debt for NPs in 2016 ranged from $40,000-$55,000.
 There are programs for student loan forgiveness for nurses.
 The National Center for Education Statistics reports that doctors owe an average of $241,560.

 Both career choices require the completion of a certain number of hours performing hands-on experiences in patient care settings.
 Clinical hours vary between the two.